deepakdeo/cte-project/README.md

 See `docs/eda_summary.txt`.

+## Limitations & Responsible Use

+- Small, single-subject dataset; results are exploratory and not generalizable.
+- Trait scoring is heuristic; use as guidance, not as a definitive judgment.
+- Best used for self-tracking and reflection, not for high-stakes decisions.

 ### Reflections (NLP quick look)
 The word cloud below is a quick, frequency-only visual of my daily reflections; it’s helpful for intuition, not inference.
 Substantive signals come from simple NLP features (sentiment, topic scores) and model metrics that relate those signals to `productivity_pct`.